soar-tech/strapi/docs/3.x.x/step-by-step-tutorials/deploy-strapi-to-heroku.md

 Let's locate each one and copy them to a notepad or text editor for later.

+1 **Database Name**, this is the _lowercase_ name of the Cluster Name we chose in MongDB Atlas, in this case,

+  _strapi-heroku_

-1. **Database Username**, this is the username we created earlier, in this case,
+2. **Database Username**, this is the username we created earlier, in this case,

   _paulbocuse_

-2. **Database Password**, this is the password we created earlier, in this case,
+3. **Database Password**, this is the password we created earlier, in this case,

   _mySecretPassword_

 Click into your Clusters.
 Here you will see a Dashboard with different options and usage charts.

-3. **Database Port**, we have nothing to locate for the port.
-In fact, in Heroku it will be a _blank empty space_.
+4. **Database Port**, we have nothing to locate for the port.
+In fact, in Heroku it will just be _empty_.

-4. **Database Host** - This requires the following steps:
+5. **Database Host** - This requires the following steps:

     - From your Dashboard, under `Overview`, Click `CONNECT` and then `Connect Your Application`.
     - Under **Choose your driver version**, select **DRIVER** as `Node.js` and **VERSION** as `2.2.12 or later`
     - You will see something like this (under **Connection String Only**):

-      _`mongodb://paulbocuse: <password> @clustercmsstrapiheroku-shard-00-00-o606o.mongodb.net:27017,clustercmsstrapiheroku-shard-00-01-o606o.mongodb.net:27017,clustercmsstrapiheroku-shard-00-02-o606o.mongodb.net:27017/test?ssl=true&replicaSet=ClusterCMSStrapiHeroku-shard-0&authSource=admin&retryWrites=true`_
+      _`mongodb://paulbocuse:<password>@strapi-heroku-shard-00-00-o777o.mongodb.net:27017,strapi-heroku-shard-00-01-o606o.mongodb.net:27017,strapi-heroku-shard-00-02-o606o.mongodb.net:27017/test?ssl=true&replicaSet=Strapi-Heroku-shard-0&authSource=admin&retryWrites=true`_

       We are interested in everything **AFTER** the **@** symbol.
 So in this case,

-      _`clustercmsstrapiheroku-shard-00-00-o606o.mongodb.net:27017,clustercmsstrapiheroku-shard-00-01-o606o.mongodb.net:27017,clustercmsstrapiheroku-shard-00-02-o606o.mongodb.net:27017/test?ssl=true&replicaSet=ClusterCMSStrapiHeroku-shard-0&authSource=admin&retryWrites=true`_
+      _`strapi-heroku-shard-00-00-o777o.mongodb.net:27017,strapi-heroku-shard-00-01-o606o.mongodb.net:27017,strapi-heroku-shard-00-02-o606o.mongodb.net:27017/test?ssl=true&replicaSet=Strapi-Heroku-shard-0&authSource=admin&retryWrites=true`_

       This is our **Database Host** variable.

-5. **Database Name** - This is the same as the _Cluster Name_ we created earlier.
-So in this case,

-      _ClusterCMSStrapiHeroku_

 Please keep these five MongoDB Atlas database variables for your account ready and available.
 We will need them shortly to